vmleon/mysql-dataintegrator-datascience-workshop/lab5/README.md

 )
 ```

-Run the Notebook cell by cell clicking the **play** icon over and over until you reach the end.
+Run the Notebook cell by cell, clicking the **play** icon over and over until you reach the end.

 # Congratulations!
 Well done!